Achilles Tendonitis (Tendinopathy)

 N.B.
-Although recent research suggests that ‘Achilles tendinopathy’ is the more appropriate term to describe overuse injuries to the Achilles tendon, we will use the term ‘Achilles tendonitis’ in this document as it is more widely known.
+Although the lastest research suggests that ‘Achilles tendinopathy’ is the more appropriate term to describe overuse injuries to the Achilles tendon (since an inflammatory response is often absent), we will use the term ‘Achilles tendonitis’ in this document as it is more commonly known.

 What is Achilles tendonitis?

-Achilles tendonitis is a relatively common condition characterized by tissue damage and pain in the Achilles tendon.
+Achilles tendonitis (tendinopathy) is a relatively common overuse condition of the Achilles tendon.
+It is characterised by microscopic tissue damage, degeneration and often pain and swelling in the Achilles tendon.

 The muscle group at the back of the lower leg is commonly called the calf.
 The calf comprises of 2 major muscles, one of which originates from above the knee joint (gastrocnemius), the other of which originates from below the knee joint (soleus).
 Both of these muscles insert into the heel bone via the Achilles tendon (figure 1).

 During contraction and stretch of the calf, tensile and compressive forces are placed upon the Achilles tendon.
 When these forces are excessive due to too much repetition, prolonged or high force, damage to the tendon occurs.